agausmann/WindowMaster/pcb/README.md

 Library](https://jlcpcb.com/parts), if there is a suitable part there.
 This makes it more convenient to fabricate and assemble, as they will do most of the work.
-Everything else is picked to be easy to hand-solder with an iron, which generally MEans through-hole or large tabs.
+Everything else is picked to be easy to hand-solder with an iron, which generally Means through-hole or large tabs.

 ## Documentation/Pinout